raymondanthony/git-shortmaps/README.md

-git-shortmaps provides very concise (one- or two-character), user-configurable commands for Git with support for Bash tab completion.
+git-shortmaps provides very concise (mostly one- and two-character), user-configurable commands for Git with support for Bash tab completion.

 # shortmaps / Bash Completion
 The `bash_completion` file contains Bash completion for custom commands and